-I asked wise individuals like you to share with me their worst first date horror stories.
+I asked wise individuals like you to share with me their worst first date FAILS!
 And they did share.
-Oh did they share.
+Oh did they share!

 What this person is communicating is, “I don’t want to do this,” but the question is: what is the “this” they don’t want to do?

 They don’t want to be out on a date at all?

 They don’t want to be out on a date with you?

 Either way, I wouldn’t want to be out on a date with them either.
 I wouldn’t say that (or maybe I would, but I wouldn’t recommend you say that.)
 However, if I were you, I’d respond with a polite laugh (which hopefully won’t sound too forced) and then offer to give them their wish.

 Use your own words, of course, but you could reply something to the effect of: “You know what?
 I don’t really know why you said that, but I don’t want to go out on a date just to get it over with.
 I date to grow relationships.
 If you’re not interested in that, I’d really rather go ahead and call this date over now.
 Your call.”